 Worldwide App Store Downloads | Source: AppAnnie

 It was in 2012 that Android outpaced Apple and then onwards the race is no different.

-Since Google Play continues to outpace iOS and the app store offering, the number of downloads for Android is on an all time high, which the below-mentioned graph illustrates clearly.
+Since Google Play continues to outpace iOS and the app store offering, the number of downloads for Android is on an all-time high, which the below-mentioned graph illustrates clearly.

-The reason behind Android’s heavy app download is the interest of manufacturers on creating Android device in a range of budget.
+The reason behind Android’s heavy app download is the interest of manufacturers on creating an Android device in a range of budget.

 Apple’s app mechanism (unlike Android) sees major change in the developer’s conference each year when the apps-to-be-released are finalized at the event.

 Each year thousands of apps for iPhones and iPads are released at the annual Apple event to add more value to the App Store.

 Mobile App Usage Statistics

 25% of offerings that users install from the App Store are never used, source Google